vishal257/vishal257/README.md

 <h2 align="left">👋 Hello there!
-I'm Vishal, a passionate Web Developer with a love for coding and problem-solving.<br><br>💻 I enjoy working on a diverse range of projects, from web development to data analysis and machine learning, with a particular focus on solving real-world problems and automating tasks to improve efficiency.<br><br>🌱 Constantly learning and exploring new technologies to enhance my skills and broaden my horizons.<br><br>🚀 I believe in the power of collaboration and open-source contributions to make a positive impact on the world.<br><br>📫 Feel free to connect with me on LinkedIn/Twitter/other social media.</h2>
+I'm Vishal, a passionate Web Developer with a love for coding and problem-solving.<br><br>💻 I enjoy working on a diverse range of projects, from web development to data analysis and machine learning, with a particular focus on solving real-world problems and automating tasks to improve efficiency.<br><br>🌱 Constantly learning and exploring new technologies to enhance my skills and broaden my horizons.<br><br>🚀 I believe in the power of collaboration and open-source contributions to make a positive impact on the world.<br><br>📫 Feel free to connect with me on <a href="" target="_blank">LinkedIn</a> or check out my portfolio at </h2>

 ###